 How do you know if the team has achieved their goals if someone isn’t tracking their progress?

-Once managers have set team goals, individual goals and assigned tasks and deadlines, make sure someone tracks every task to see how well the team is performing.
+Once managers have set team goal and individual goals, and assigned tasks and deadlines, make sure someone tracks every task to see how well the team is performing.

 Goal setting meeting